Back

 COSMIC BEINGS

-Tony Oursler, Spectar, 2006.
+Tony Oursler, Blue, 2006.
 Fibreglass form, DVD, projector.
-Courtesy the artist.
+Courtesy the artist and Fox Jensen Gallery, Sydney.

-Against this calamitous backdrop, space tourism took off for the ultra-wealthy, NASA acknowledged the existence of Unidentified Aerial Phenomenon (UFOs), and the James Webb Space Telescope launched, after many delays, promising to help us see further into space and back in time than ever before.
-Ironically, it appears that while life on Earth remains evermore incomprehensible we’re on the cusp of profound new levels of understanding and connection – both with the universe and, potentially, alien lifeforms.
+Against this calamitous backdrop, space tourism took off for the ultra-wealthy, NASA acknowledged the existence of Unidentified Aerial Phenomenon (UFOs), and the James Webb Space Telescope launched, helping us see further into space and back in time than ever before.
+Ironically, while life on Earth seemed evermore incomprehensible, we found ourselves on the cusp of profound new levels of cosmic understanding.

 OPENING